- A Japanese start-up called Challenergy has designed a wind turbine that works during cyclones.

 As governments and companies globally rush to install as much renewable energy capacity as possible to cut carbon emissions, areas often not suitable for solar arrays or wind farms are opening up for development with advances in technology.

-In Japan, a start-up called Challenergy has designed a turbine that works in cyclonic conditions, which typically shut down most wind installations, turning them into a potential energy source.
+In Japan, a start-up called Challenergy has designed a wind turbine that works in cyclonic conditions, which typically shut down most wind installations, turning them into a potential energy source.

 While renewables in general are the fastest growing source of electricity generation globally, in Japan most new renewables capacity has been powered by the sun.
 Only in recent years has the government started trying to promote wind, especially offshore wind.